rspamd/rspamd.com/doc/modules/milter_headers.md

 ## x-rspamd-server (1.5.8+)

-Adds a header containing the name of the Rspamd server that checked out the message.
+Adds a header containing the name of the Rspamd server that checked out the message [if it is NOT originated from authenticated users or `our_networks`](#scan-results-exposure-prevention).

 ~~~ucl
   header = 'X-Rspamd-Server';